uweschmitt/emzed2/website/index.rst

 What is emzed ?
 ===============

-  *emzed* is an open source framework for rapid and interactive development of LCMS data analysis workflows in `Python <http://www.python.org>`_.
+  *emzed* is an open source toolbox for rapid and interactive development of LCMS data analysis workflows in `Python <http://www.python.org>`_.